EducationalTestingService/CATS/README.md

+**IMPORTANT: This project is no longer maintained and supported.
+It should be considered obsolete at this point.**

 This repository contains code for the CATS (Coherence Aware Text Segmentation) tool, which performs text segmentation.
 For details about the model, please refer to the AAAI 2020 paper [Two-Level Transformer and Auxiliary Coherence Modeling for Improved Text Segmentation](https://arxiv.org/abs/2001.00891).

 Cite as: Glavaš, Goran, and Swapna Somasundaran.
 “Two-Level Transformer and Auxiliary Coherence Modeling for Improved Text Segmentation.”
 AAAI 2020 NYC (2020).